 Much of our preparation for spiritual growth and maturity is worked out in the natural realm of everyday life.
 Many things we do in the natural realm have a profound effect on us spiritually.
 Hence the Biblical principle: First the natural, then the spiritual.

 The importance of this basic, often neglected principle, is a topic worthy of study.
-As disciples of Yahushua Messiah [Jesus Christ], applying this principle to our life is very helpful for our maturity.
+As disciples of Yahushua Messiah [the Hebrew name for Jesus Christ], applying this principle to our life is very helpful for our maturity.

 When we come to Yahushua for forgiveness and salvation, we enter into the realm of His Kingdom, and begin a life-long journey with Him.
 Those who truly desire to love and follow Him, will make the choice to surrender to Him as Master.
 Choosing Him as Master means we willingly “take His yoke” upon us, and enter into partnership with Him, and begin learning His ways.